-Currently, a billion people around the world remain unable to access even basic health services due to weak health systems and other barriers.
-Many fall into poverty because of ill health or having to pay large amounts for medical care out of their own pocket.
+A billion people worldwide remain unable to access even basic health services due to weak health systems and other barriers.
+Many fall into poverty due to ill-health or the high cost of medical care.

 UHC is the aspiration that all people can obtain the health services they need, of good quality, without suffering financial hardship when paying for them.